 Republicans’ Argument Against the Plan

 The Republican-led states argued that the Biden administration’s U.S. Education Department had exceeded its legal authority with the student debt relief plan.
-They claimed that the plan provided more generous terms than past -based repayment plans and would lead to the forgiveness of large amounts of debt.
+They claimed that the plan provided more generous terms than past income-based repayment plans and would lead to the forgiveness of large amounts of debt.
 The administration had opposed the states’ request for an injunction, arguing that it would negatively impact millions of borrowers and halt forgiveness under existing regulations.

 The court’s decision has implications for millions of borrowers who were set to benefit from the SAVE Plan.
 The Education Department estimated that over 20 million borrowers could benefit from the plan, with millions already enrolled and experiencing reduced monthly payments.
 Additionally, the plan was expected to cost taxpayers around $156 billion over a span of 10 years, according to the administration.
 However, Republican state attorneys general argued that the actual cost could be as high as $475 billion.